rarorza/scripts/README.md

 Dependencies:

-SSH Access to rarorza/awesome and rarorza/nvim repositories.
+SSH access to rarorza/awesome and rarorza/nvim repositories.